 Funnels Overview

 Funnels map the path users take and highlight where they drop off, along the way.
 They give you a clear view of what’s working and what isn’t.
-They’re powered entirely by Goals you’ve already set up, so once your Goals are in place, Funnels give you a clear, visual readout of your user journey.
+They’re powered entirely by conversions you’ve already set up, so once your conversions are in place, Funnels give you a clear, visual readout of your user journey.

 Think of Funnels as a high-level performance story for your most important paths, whether that’s: